spawnmarvel/quickguides/amqp/Readme.md

 </details>

 * 2 When CSR approved is back, import certificate in MMC at the personal certificate store, if the cert is not valid, import all CA's in the store also.
 (They are missing)
 * 2.1 When all CA's are imported in MMC, the personal should be valid.
+(If you cannot find the cert in mmc personal, import it direct on personal tab
+)
 * 3 Export personal from MMC as pfx (yes, export private key, include all certs if possible), save the password for later use just for openssl.

 * * View IBM.info